ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

 .. figure:: /PMR/images/PMR-tut1-searchresults.png
    :align: center

-   A search results listing on the CellML repository site.
+   A search results listing on the Physiome Model Repository site.

 Click on an exposure result to view information about the model and to get links for downloading or simulating the model.
 Click on workspaces to see the contents of the model workspace and the revision history of the model.